isomerpages/ncss-ssi/pages/Willy Ho, Methodist Welfare Services.md

 description: Mr Willy Ho is a senior programme executive in Methodist Welfare Services.
 Read more about his social service story here.
 ---

-## Mr Willy Ho, Senior Programme Executive, Methodist Welfare Services (Wesley Seniors Activity Centre)
+## Senior Programme Executive, Methodist Welfare Services (Wesley Seniors Activity Centre)

 When the Wesley Seniors Activity Centre – a community outreach partnership between Methodist Welfare Services and Wesley Methodist Church – was established in 2010, the elderly living around the area were mostly not acquainted among themselves.